nodejs/nodejs.org/pages/en/blog/announcements/v22-release-announce.md

 #### Running package.json scripts

 Node.js 22 includes a new experimental feature for the execution of scripts from the `package.json` with the cli flag `node --run <script-in-package-json>`.
-It also supports `node run test` which executes the test command inside `package.json` scripts.
+It also supports `node --run test` which executes the test command inside `package.json` scripts.
 Contributed by Yagiz Nizipli [#52190](https://github.com/nodejs/node/pull/52190)

 #### Stream default High Water Mark